Houston Arts

 Wortham Center

-DESCRIPTION: This is a grand performing arts venue from the outside with its over-sized balls and flashy billboard guiding you to the entrance.
-Once inside, the dramatic Grand Foyer lets you choose between the elegant 1,100-seat Cullen Theater or the larger and equally polished the 2,254-seat Brown Theater.
-The beloved, privately-funded Wortham Center is home of the Houston Grand Opera, Society for the Performing Arts, and Houston Ballet.
+DESCRIPTION: This is a grand performing arts venue from the outside with its oversized balls and flashy billboard guiding you to the entrance.
+Once inside, the dramatic Grand Foyer lets you choose between the elegant 1,100-seat Cullen Theater or the larger and equally polished 2,254-seat Brown Theater.
+The beloved, privately-funded Wortham Center is home to the Houston Grand Opera, Society for the Performing Arts, and Houston Ballet.

 BOX OFFICE: Mon-Fri 9a-5p, Sat 11a-5p